WHY GREATER GRAND CROSSING?

 City investments in Park District programming and new public library

-Close to South Shore Cultural Center, University of Chicago and Presidential Library
+Close to the South Shore Cultural Center, University of Chicago and the future site of the Barack Obama Presidential Center

 Why Greater Grand Crossing?